 Apollo and Zeus are brothers who came to us in August 2014 when they were just eight weeks old.
-Apollo (the blonde one) loves to purr and climb ladders; Zeus (the gray tabby) may jump onto your neck unexpectedly.
+Apollo (the blonde one) loves to purr and climb ladders; Zeus (the gray tabby) may jump onto your shoulders unexpectedly.
 They are very active and playful in the mornings and evenings, but in the afternoons you may find them asleep in their bed on the front counter.

 Zeus and Apollo are featured on Chronicle Books’ list of bookstore cats!